Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Introduction

-Despite these studies, the full potential of the SHS has been hampered by the lack of a clear procedure to establish a reliable, integrated H$\alpha$ flux or a surface brightness measurement for the range of distinct emission structures visible on the survey.
-Thus we need a reliable method to transform the pixel intensity values from SuperCOSMOS microdensitometer scans (e.g. Hambly et al. 1998) of the \ha\ images into intensity units such as rayleighs.
-The procedure should also be consistent from field to field.
-Pierce (2005) and Paper I showed that the survey data have been well exposed to capture Galactic emission on the linear part of the photographic characteristic curve (e.g. Smith \& Hoag 1979; Parker \& Malin 1999).
+Despite these studies, the full potential of the SHS has been hampered by the lack of a clear procedure to establish a reliable, integrated H$\alpha$ flux or a surface brightness for the any distinct emission structure visible on the survey.
+Thus we need a reliable method to transform the pixel intensity values from SuperCOSMOS microdensitometer scans (Hambly et al. 1998) of the \ha\ images into intensity units, which should also be consistent from field to field.
+Pierce (2005) and Paper\,I showed that the survey data have been well exposed to capture Galactic emission on the linear part of the photographic characteristic curve (e.g. Smith \& Hoag 1979; Parker \& Malin 1999).
 However, no detailed process for achieving reliable flux calibration for discrete sources on the SHS has yet been provided in the literature.
+To address this deficiency we extend this earlier work so researchers can derive meaningful results from flux-calibrated SHS data as required, following the precepts outlined in this paper.
+The motivation for this study is to explore the viability of using the SHS imaging data to establish a reliable mechanism for \ha\ flux measurements.
+This study also attempts to address the various limitations of the base data, including the restricted dynamic range (when scanned by the SuperCOSMOS microdensitometer) compared to the inherent density range of the original photographic films (e.g. MacGillivray \& Stobie 1984; Hambly et al. 2001).
+The structure of this paper is as follows: \S2 describes the limitations of the photographic survey data and \S3 describes the flux calibration process for the SHS.
+In \S4 we focus on the derivation of SHS \ha\ fluxes from the imaging data, and in \S5 we undertake a comparison of the SHS fluxes with independent measurements.
+Our conclusions and recommendations are given in \S6.